agnwinds/python/docs/sphinx/source/input/parameters/wind/Wind/Wind.ionization.rst

   matrix_pow
     Estimate photionization rates by approximating the spectrum in a cell by a piecewise approximation, usually a power law.
 Invert the rate matrix equation to calculate the ionization.
 (This is the preferred ionization mode for most calculations)

   matrix_est
-    Estimate photionization rates by calculating rates directly from the photons that pass through a cell.
+    Estimate photoionization rates by calculating rates directly from the photons that pass through a cell.
 There is no attempt to model the spectrum.
 Invert the rate matrix equation to calculate the ionization.